The Flames

-The Flames was a musical rock group from Durban in South Africa.
+The Flames were a South African musical group formed in 1962, with their best-known lineup consisting of guitarists and vocalists Steve Fataar and Blondie Chaplin, bassist Edries "Brother" Fataar, and drummer Ricky Fataar.
+Considered one of the most influential and unique bands of 1960s South Africa, they stood out with their blend of soul and rock music, Indian background, and material that was centered around albums and covers rather than singles and original songs.
+Their 1968 cover of The Impressions' "For Your Precious Love" reached #1 on the domestic charts and is their most popular song.

 They performed across London in the late 1960s, where they met Brian Jones, Keith Moon, Keith Richards, Jerry Garcia, Miles Davis and Carl Wilson.
-They later traveled to Los Angeles to record an album for The Beach Boys' record label Brother Records, for which they changed their name to The Flame.
+They later traveled to Los Angeles to record an album for The Beach Boys' record label Brother Records in 1970, for which they changed their name to The Flame.
+The group disbanded shortly afterward, with Blondie Chaplin and Ricky Fataar subsequently joining the Beach Boys, but reunited for performances in 2000 and 2011.

 Biography

 The Beginning of The Flames

-Prior to the forming of the band, Steve Fataar would enter talent contests at the Admiral hotel and do well.
-According to a friend of his, Bing Kinsey, "He continued entering these contests which put his mother in bit of a bother as she had to drive him there.
-I recall that on one occasion, Steve had heard a song by Cliff Richard just once – I’m not sure whether it was "Gee Whizz It's You" or "I'm Looking out the Window".
+Before the band's formation, Steve Fataar would enter talent contests at the Admiral Hotel, typically winning.
+According to a friend of his, Bing Kinsey, "he continued entering these contests, which put his mother in a bit of a bother as she had to drive him there.
+I recall that on one occasion, Steve had heard a song by Cliff Richard just once; I'm not sure whether it was "Gee Whizz It's You" or "I'm Looking out the Window."
 I knew the song and taught it to him.
 That night he sang it at the talent contest and won."
 Eventually, Steve's brother, Edries Fataar, would join him.

-The Flames formally formed in 1962 by guitarist Steve Fataar, bassist Brother Fataar (real name Edries Fataar), with drummer George Fabre, and guitarist Eugene Champion.
+The Flames were formed in 1962 by guitarist Steve Fataar, bassist Brother Fataar (real name Edries Fataar), drummer George Fabre, and guitarist Eugene Champion.
 Before a gig, Fabre withdrew.
-The urgent need of a drummer was resolved with Ricky Fataar.
+The urgent need for a drummer was resolved when Ricky Fataar joined the band.

-Kinsey added, "This became the line-up for the next year or so.
-The group concentrated on instrumentals doing covers of The Shadows’ and The Ventures’ material.
-Steve was the main vocalist doing most of the singing with Eugene and Brother providing harmonies.
-Eugene and Brother did the occasional song including Baby My Heart", a song recorded by The Crickets and The Shadows.
+Kinsey added "This became the line-up for the next year or so."
+The group concentrated on instrumentals, doing covers of The Shadows' and The Ventures' material.
+Steve was the main vocalist, doing most of the singing, with Eugene and Brother providing harmonies.
+Eugene and Brother did the occasional song, including "Baby My Heart," a song recorded by The Crickets and The Shadows.

-Because of work commitments, Eugene Champion decided to leave the group in 1963.
-He was replaced by Edries Fredericks.
+Because of work commitments, Eugene Champion left the group in 1963.
+Edries Fredericks replaced him.
 Fredericks' vocal abilities led the band to include more vocalization.
-"Edries had a very soulful sound and this began the transformation within the group.
-We began importing records from overseas and also gained access to some recordings by the early soul singers and groups including Marvin Gaye, Solomon Burke and James Brown through friends." - Kinsey adds.
+Kinsey adds, "Edries had a very soulful sound, and this began the transformation within the group."
+We began importing records from overseas and also gained access to some recordings by the early soul singers and groups, including Marvin Gaye, Solomon Burke, and James Brown through friends."